Republicans keep control of Virginia state House after tie-breaker

 By Gary Robertson

 RICHMOND, Va.
-(Reuters) - Republicans appeared to maintain control of Virginia's House of Delegates on Thursday after their candidate won a dramatic, lottery-style drawing to resolve a tied race, but the losing Democrat said she might challenge the results.
+(Reuters) - Republicans kept control of Virginia's House of Delegates on Thursday after their candidate won a lottery-style drawing to resolve a tied race, but the losing Democrat said she might challenge the results.

-As cameras clicked, state elections board officials displayed slips of paper printed with the names of Republican incumbent David Yancey and Democrat Shelly Simonds to a packed room in Richmond.

-The papers were then rolled into new film canisters and placed in a blue-and-white ceramic bowl from the Virginia Museum of Fine Arts before elections board Chairman James Alcorn drew Yancey's name and declared him the victor.
+As cameras clicked in a packed room in Richmond, the state elections board chairman pulled a film canister containing Republican incumbent David Yancey's name from a blue-and-white ceramic bowl loaned by the Virginia Museum of Fine Arts.

-The win gives Republicans a 51-49 seat advantage when the legislature's session starts on Wednesday, letting them determine the House speaker and committee chairmen.
+The win over Democrat Shelly Simonds gives Republicans a slim 51-49 advantage in seats when the legislature's session starts on Wednesday, letting them determine the House speaker and committee chairmen.

 "This has never been done before for the longest-running, oldest legislative body, if you will, in the New World,” she said after the drawing.

-At least 32 states call for a random drawing to resolve some types of elections, such as municipal races.
-Other states leave the decision to the legislature or require a runoff.

-Simonds told reporters she was weighing her options, raising the prospect of a second recount as allowed by law.
+Simonds told reporters she was weighing her options, raising the prospect of a second recount in a race that has seen several twists since the November vote.

 "At this moment, I am not conceding," she said.